All News — Page 19

 Alabama Rose Bowl

-The Alabama Crimson Tide will play its biggest game of the season on New Year’s Day when it takes on the undefeated No. 1 ranked Indiana Hoosiers in the Rose Bowl in Pasadena.
-A historic showdown which will mark the 100-year anniversary to the day of the first time Alabama played in the Rose Bowl […]
+Alabama will play its biggest game of the season when it takes on the undefeated No. 1 ranked Indiana Hoosiers in the Rose Bowl in Pasadena.

 Fraud EDU: How to avoid non-delivery scams during the holidays

-Think your holiday shopping list is the only thing growing this season?
-Think again.
 Scammers are working overtime, turning the rush for gifts and deliveries into a goldmine of fraud.
 From fake shipping alerts to too-good-to-be-true deals, criminals are using the chaos of the season to steal your money and personal information.
-Fraudsters use the […]

 What were the biggest stories of the year in Alabama politics and on the national scene?
 Can former Alabama U.S. Senator Doug Jones (D-Mountain Brook) ride the lottery to victory in a gubernatorial race?
 What is Governor Kay Ivey’s legacy after 10 years as governor?
 Are we at war with Venezuela?
 All this and more […]